-On July 11, 2000, U.S. president Bill Clinton welcomed Israeli Prime Minister Ehud Barak and Palestinian Authority Chairman Yasser Arafat to a summit at Camp David aimed at resolving the Israeli-Palestinian conflict once and for all.
+Back on July 11, 2000, we were offered an excellent case study on the anchoring effect when U.S. president Bill Clinton welcomed Israeli Prime Minister Ehud Barak and Palestinian Authority Chairman Yasser Arafat to a summit at Camp David aimed at resolving the Israeli-Palestinian conflict once and for all.
 The summit covered various contentious issues, including territory, settlements, security, and the status of refugees.

 After about two weeks, on July 25, the talks collapsed.
 Arafat was widely blamed for refusing to accept what many viewed to be a generous offer from Barak, but more nuanced explanations have been given for the summit’s failure.

 In negotiation, a critical question is whether you should make the first offer or let your counterpart do so.
-Ample research suggests that in distributive negotiations, where parties are competing over a fixed pie and have little opportunity to make trades across issues to create value, the advantage does often go to the party who makes the first offer.
+Ample research suggests that in distributive negotiations, where parties are competing over a fixed pie and have little opportunity to make trades across issues to create value, the advantage of the anchoring effect does often go to the party who makes the first offer.

 Sinaceur and colleagues examined these questions in three experiments.
 Their results suggest the importance of carefully timing your first offer to maximize gains for everyone involved.